Attendee FAQ

 On-Demand Content Access in the IDEA Learning Center

-Q: I heard there are recordings of the IDEA2026 sessions.
+Q: You mention there are recordings of the IDEA2026 sessions.
 How do I access them?

 A: With five concurrent sessions, it’s impossible to make it to every amazing presentation.
 Don’t worry – we’ve got you covered so you won’t miss a thing.